ibm-cloud-docs/Registry/registry_at_events.md

 | `container-registry.trash.restore` | Restore a deleted image from the trash. | | |
 {: caption="Table 1.
 Actions that generate events" caption-side="top"}

 Using {{site.data.keyword.registrylong_notm}} tokens is deprecated.
-From 12 August 2020, UAA tokens are no longer accepted for authentication.
-For the time being, registry tokens continue to be accepted, but their use is deprecated.
-For more information, see [Announcing End of IBM Cloud Container Registry Support for Registry and UAA Tokens](https://www.ibm.com/cloud/blog/announcements/announcing-end-of-ibm-cloud-container-registry-support-for-registry-and-uaa-tokens){: external}.
+From 12 August 2020, UAA and registry tokens will no longer be accepted for authentication.For more information, see [Announcing End of IBM Cloud Container Registry Support for Registry and UAA Tokens](https://www.ibm.com/cloud/blog/announcements/announcing-end-of-ibm-cloud-container-registry-support-for-registry-and-uaa-tokens){: external}.
 {: deprecated}

 ## Where to look for the events